BehroozZare/CSC148-Example/Section1/Implementation/README.md

     screen_distances = [distance * scaling_factor for distance in solar_distances]
 ```

-TODO update the above to not use a list comprehension, but rather an accumulator pattern instead with a for-loop.

 Now we are reaching the final step of our first design outline, which is:

 > 3. Since the coordinates are on the horizontal line in the middle of the screen, the height is zero and the x-values are computed based on the distance of each planet to the sun.